samueljohnw/acacia/readme.md

 # Acacia Platform

 The Acacia platform was built for a non-profit to help other non-profits and missionaries receive donations with ease.

+This platform has an admin section and a user section.
+The admin section can manage the users, manually submit checks for users, accept or deny applicants, edit and create new users.

+Users can login and see their donations and edit their own profile like uploading their images and writing a short bio.

 ## Setup Directions
 There are a few things you'll need to setup before getting the site running.
 The platform uses Stripe, AWS, and Campaign Monitor.